Timeline Of Trump And Russia In Mid-2016: A Series Of Coincidences Or Something More?

 And then there was simply the way he talked about Russia and his openness to working with the country.

-"I believe an easing of tensions, and improved relations with Russia from a position of strength only, is possible, absolutely possible," Trump said in foreign policy speech at the Mayflower Hotel on April 27, 2016, in Washington, D.C.
+"I believe an easing of tensions, and improved relations with Russia from a position of strength only, is possible, absolutely possible," Trump said in a foreign policy speech at the Mayflower Hotel on April 27, 2016, in Washington, D.C.
 "Common sense says this cycle, this horrible cycle of hostility must end and ideally will end soon.
 Good for both countries.
 Some say the Russians won't be reasonable.
 I intend to find out."

 Sergey Kislyak, then the Russian ambassador to the U.S., was sitting in the front row, according to a report by Radio Free Europe.